Privacy Policy

 13.3 Authorisation and login

-13.4 Data integrity and timeliness
+13.4 Data integrity and up-to-date status

-13.5 Training and awareness
+13.5 Training and Awareness

 Employees who have access to personal data receive regular training on data protection and information security.

-13.6 Monitoring, audits and incident response
+13.6 Monitoring, Audits and Incident Response

 13.7 Deletion and storage management